 SMS Plan Components

-The SMS Partners, in coordination with the Biosecurity Working Group Members, have drafted documents for dairy premises, milk haulers, and processing plants that describe recommended biosecurity performance standards to implement in support of rapid permitting for raw milk movement in the event of a foot-and-mouth disease (FMD) outbreak in the United States.
+The SMS Partners, in coordination with the Biosecurity Working Group Members, drafted a document for dairy premises, milk haulers, and processing plants that describes recommended biosecurity performance standards to implement in support of rapid permitting for raw milk movement in the event of a foot-and-mouth disease (FMD) outbreak in the United States.
 Compliance with these performance standards is intended to reduce the chance of spreading FMD and increase the chance of timely permitting of raw milk movement from uninfected dairy premises to processing.
-Final draft versions of these documents are available upon request.

 The SMS Partners, in coordination with the Milk Movement Working Group Members, have drafted recommendations related to pre-event planning and coordination that could occur on a state level to support rapid permitting for raw milk movement.
 Brief descriptions of some of those recommendations are provided here: